ryan-mcclue/musings/tower-of-knowledge.md

 QSPI can be used without CPU with data queues

-## Bootstrap
-UEFI (interface between firmwire and system; essentially interface to boot into things) ACPI (data format to convey firmwire information) the ESP will have EGI entries that point to a UUID of where to boot one of these will be grub binary like shimx64.efi

-## Formats
-fat for esp (because FAT simple, open and supported virtually everywhere) vfat is driver (typically for fat32)

-ext4 for system (supports larger file sizes)
-(ntfs microsoft proprietary)
-most filesystems will use a self-balancing tree to index files

-## Unix
-KVM kernel based virtual machine allows linux kernel to act as hypervisor ∴ type 1 hypervisor (virtualbox type 2, i.e. run atop an OS) Often see with KVM/QEMU (virt-manager)

-Contempt culture (language wars)-change-systemd Original Unix borne out of want for simplicity over competing systems Terminal type writer something you should ask your grandfather about Service is like a collection of daemons.
-Need for services came from growth of Web and need for handling databases, lots of connections etc.
-Something like launchd (an unit system) allows services to be started not at boot time.
-Also listen for software hardware changes.
-So,  we extend from simple bootstrapping to handling events.
-So,  now more than service manager,  a system manager As kernel more dynamic,  e.g change IRQ for device at runtime,
-can think of a system layer as an intermediary between kernel and users pace.
-Have things like network manager.
-This avoids having 15 disparate packages each with own file format config Systemd a collection of binaries,  so not exactly violating Unix philosphy Some disparity between systemd idea and its inplementation Major component of systemd is service manager,  I.e init system to bootstrap user space

-system level software
-systemd ()
-cron (job scheduler)

-in a sense, LTS involves significant backports

-hardlink to inode (therefore impervious to file name change, deletion, etc.) softlink to file name

-a directory is a mapping of filenames to inodes (for ext4 atleast?)

-journaling is regularly writing operations that are to be performed in RAM to disk area of memory known as journal. then apply these changes to disk when necessary this overhead makes them slower, but more robust on crashes as can read journal to ascertain whether certain operations finished performing

-the metadata stored by inode determined by filesystem in use
-e.g. fat32 won't store permissions, last modification time fat32 also no journaling or soft-links inode references file metadata (pointer to data, permissions, access time). this allows concurrent modification of the file

-UUID/GUID (universally/globally) 16bytes

-premptive scheduler will swap processes based on specific criteria. most are round-robin, i.e. has process is run for a predefined time slice CFS does not use heuristics (ad hoc guide), ∴ more straightforward uses rb-tree. so, as task inserted onto this is logarithmic, ∴ this is cost of context switch each node key is `(time process as run on CPU) * (process niceness)`

 ## CPU
 cpu contains clock. each tick marks a step in the